List of Coronation Street characters introduced in 2025: Trisha Marlow

 Trisha Marlow, portrayed by Anita Booth, is a lady from Tim Metcalfe's (Joe Duttine) past who made her first appearance on 6 October 2025.
 Booth had previously played Nadine in Coronation Street in 2012.
 Tricia and Tim cross paths on the day of his and Sally Metcalfe's (Sally Dynevor) wedding anniversary when she gets into Tim's taxi and he remembers that he lost his virginity to Trisha when he was fourteen.
 They then meet again later that day in the Rovers Return Inn when Tim is having a drink with Kevin Webster (Michael Le Vell), who he introduces herself to.
-Tim gets carried away talking to Tricia, much to Kevin's diapproval, and forgets about his anniversary date with Sally.
+Tim gets carried away talking to Trisha, much to Kevin's diapproval, and forgets about his anniversary date with Sally.
 However, it is later revealed that when Tim lost his virginity to her, she was nearly twenty, which causes Brian Packham (Peter Gunn) who becomes uncomfortable and accuses Trisha of grooming Tim.
-Jonathon Hughes from Digital Spy described Tricia's arrival to "rocks [Tim's] marriage to Sally – and ends up making him question a murky chapter of his past."
+Jonathon Hughes from Digital Spy described Trisha's arrival to "rocks [Tim's] marriage to Sally – and ends up making him question a murky chapter of his past."
 Olivia Wheeler from Leicester Mercury suggested that the upcoming storyline would leave "fans on edge".

 A source told Digital Spy: "When Trisha Pinkerton gets in Tim's taxi, he can't believe it.
 They haven't clapped eyes on each other in almost 40 years.
 At first, Tim enjoys reminiscing about his schoolboy conquest, until unsettling details emerge of the retro 'romance'.
 Turns out the memories might not be as happy as Tim thought…" They continued: "Sally introduces herself as Tim's wife, and demands to know who this stranger is.
 Annoyed that Tim ruined their anniversary to take a walk down memory lane with an ex, Sally storms off.
 Tim later reminisces about his adolescent fling to Brian.
 He reveals that he was 14 when he lost his virginity to Trisha, who was nearly 20 at the time.
 Brian is quietly shocked, and reckons that's some age gap.
 Trisha is disgusted – as is Tim when he hears what Brian is implying.
 Brian, however, is adamant Trisha broke the law and that Tim was a victim of grooming as a 14-year-old.
 Now it's Tim's turn to be aghast."